 (D) Commitment of state funds and resources;

-(E) Provision for employment opportunities and economic development; [
+(E) Provision for employment opportunities and economic development; and

 (F) Provision for housing opportunities for all income groups, particularly the low, low-moderate, and gap groups; [

-(4) The standards and criteria for the reclassification or rezoning of important agricultural lands in section 205-I; and
+(4) The standards and criteria for the reclassification or rezoning of important agricultural lands in section 205-H; and

 (4)](5) The representations and commitments made by the petitioner in securing a boundary change."

-SECTION 9.
-There is appropriated out of the general revenues of the State of Hawaii the sum of $2,000,000 or so much thereof as may be necessary for fiscal year 2004-2005 for grants-in-aid to each of the counties for the identification and mapping of important agricultural lands pursuant to section 2 of this Act.
+SECTION 8.
+There is appropriated out of the general revenues of the State of Hawaii the sum of $2,000,000 or so much thereof as may be necessary for fiscal year 2004-2005 for grants-in-aid to each of the counties for the identification and mapping of important agricultural lands pursuant to sections 2 and 4 of this Act.

 The sum appropriated shall be expended by the department of agriculture for the disbursement of funds to each county upon receipt of a proposed work plan that is satisfactory to the department for the identification of important agricultural lands pursuant to this Act.

-SECTION 10. (a) It is the intent of this Act:
+SECTION 9. (a) It is the expectation of this Act:

-(1) That agricultural incentive programs to promote agricultural viability, sustained growth of the agricultural industry, and the long-term use and protection of important agricultural lands for agricultural use shall be developed concurrently with the process of identifying important agricultural lands as required under section 2 of this Act; and
+(1) That agricultural incentive programs to promote agricultural viability, sustained growth of the agricultural industry, and the long-term use and protection of important agricultural lands for agricultural use shall be developed concurrently with the process of identifying important agricultural lands as required under sections 2 and 4 of this Act; and

-(2) That the adoption of important agricultural lands by the land use commission pursuant to section 2 of this Act shall be contingent upon the enactment of legislation establishing incentives for important agricultural lands.
+(2) That the adoption of important agricultural lands by the land use commission pursuant to section 4 of this Act shall occur concurrently with the enactment of legislation establishing incentives for important agricultural lands;

 The department of agriculture shall report its findings and recommendations, including proposed legislation, to the legislature twenty days before the convening of the regular session of 2005.
 The report shall include an analysis of the impacts and benefits of its recommendations, and shall provide the supporting rationale for the incentives being proposed.